Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 5. To receive notifications whenever you or a group you belong to are @mentioned, ensure the **Notify Me** setting has at least **Email** enabled.

 #### Watch a Repository

-**Watching** a repository means you will be notified any time you are @mentioned or whenever a conversation you are participating in is updated.

 The primary repository that owners should **watch** is the **Bicep-Registry-Modules** (BRM) repsository.
 Notifications from this repository will notify you of issues concerning your module and any @mentions and @Team Mentions.
 It is important that you **read and react** to these messages.